Benefit Consultants - Rising Demand of Financial Wellness

 Financial wellness programs have the potential to improve the level of understanding of the basics of money management, leaving workers more capable of saving for retirement.
 Employees look to advisors for managing consumer debt, paying off student loans, and creating a monthly budget.

-As a benefit consultant, brokers and advisors, an employer-sponsored retirement plan often delivers ongoing revenue, but only when employees are engaged with the plan.
+As a educators benefit consultants or benefit consultant, brokers and advisors, an employer-sponsored retirement plan often delivers ongoing revenue, but only when employees are engaged with the plan.
 Offering financial wellness as a benefits advisor gives one the opportunity to discuss these important aspects of money management with each participant, and ultimately, increase contributions to the plan over time.

 Ancillary Benefits Boost For Benefit Consultants